spatie/laravel-medialibrary/docs/converting-other-file-types/using-image-generators.md

 ## PDF

-The PDF generator requires [Imagick](http://php.net/manual/en/imagick.setresolution.php) and [Ghostscript](https://www.ghostscript.com/).
+The PDF generator requires [Imagick](http://php.net/manual/en/imagick.setresolution.php), [Ghostscript](https://www.ghostscript.com/), and [Spatie Pdf to Image](https://github.com/spatie/pdf-to-image).
 If you're running into issues with Ghostscript have a look at [issues regarding Ghostscript](https://github.com/spatie/pdf-to-image/blob/master/README.md#issues-regarding-ghostscript).

 The pdf image generator allows you to choose at which page of the pdf, the thumbnail should be created using the `pdfPageNumber` on the conversion.